Riverscapes/pyBRAT/docs/Documentation/Tutorials/1-InputData.md

 - Landuse raster

 ### Valley Bottom Layer
-The valley bottom is a polgon feature class.
+The valley bottom is a polygon feature class.
 We use it to check if roads or railroads are in the valley bottom as they may have a higher probability of being flooded or impacted by nearby beaver dam building activity.
 The [Valley Bottom Extraction Tool (V-BET)](http://rcat.riverscapes.xyz/Documentation/Version_1.0/VBET.html) is what we typically use to derive this.

 ### Roads Layer